CSC4790-Fall2021-Org/CyberSimulation/README.md

  - Click on the "Add" button in Unity Hub and naviagate to the folder you downloaded
  - Double click on the project name to launch it

+Controls:
+Left-click to interact with the various menu buttons Right-click on the cards to view their descriptions